alanverresen/django-keys/README.rst

 The configuration of a Django project typically varies based on its deployment environment (development, production, testing, ...).
-This hybrid approach makes it easy to specify and manage the settings per environment, regardless of the execution environment and tools that are used.
+This hybrid approach makes it easy to specify and manage the settings per environment, regardless of the execution environment and the tools that are used.

 ===============================================================================